sha3er97/process-schedular-OS/README.md

 #### our random process generator work as follows:
 ```
-First lineshould include the number of processes.
+First line should include the number of processes.
 Second line should include μ and σ of arrival time distribution separated by a whitespace.
 Third line should include μ and σ of burst time distribution separated by a whitespace.
 Fourth line should include λ of prioritydistribution